john-klein/john-klein.github.io/bf.md

 As in the above example, when an observation process is imprecise and produces set-valued measurements of an unknown point-valued and randomly fluctuating quantity that we wish to evaluate, we obtain an epistemic random set.
 This is in contrast with situations where the unknown is set-valued and the observation process is precise, in which case, we obtain an ontic random set.

-[comment]: <> (As an example of ontic random set, consider a that one wishes to track pedestrians in a video.
+>(As an example of ontic random set, consider a that one wishes to track pedestrians in a video.
 The number and the positions of the pedestrians randomly varying over time.
 At a given time step, the set of their positions is a realization of an ontic random set.)

 In the discrete case, random sets can be defined in the same way as usual random variables.
 In the continuous case, the probability that a random set is equal to a given deterministic _B_ is zero for any such set _B_ therefore we need to define another way to identify which sets are more likely to be observed as realizations of _S_.
 A workaround consists in examining how often _S_ hits _B_ or how often it is contained in _B_.
 This is exactly what the hitting and containment functionals are meant to grasp.
 These functionals fully characterize the random set _S_ and they both hold the same information as one can be computed from the other one and vice versa.
 A belief function is nothing but a containment functional of an epistemic random set.